RayHightower/RayHightower.com/about/index.markdown

 ### Other Stuff

 Hightower is a scuba diver, marathon runner, martial artist, skier, Eagle Scout, Assistant Scoutmaster, and world traveler.
 He has visited every state in the USA and most continents on planet Earth.
+Fastest way to reach him?
+The [contact](/contact) page.

 Learn more at...